-Director of Congregational Life
+Director of Congregational and Community Engagement

 Peggy served as minister of several United Methodist Churches in Michigan, taught classes and led retreats on connecting with nature through our senses, worked as Acting Assistant Minister at the First UU Congregation in Ann Arbor, Michigan, and has been both on staff and President of the Board of Michigan Interfaith Power and Light–helping religious congregations address climate change and save energy.
 She has also taught violin, done fundraising, and recorded a CD of original songs.

 Peggy grew up in the Chicago area, and went to University of Michigan where she earned a degree in Social Change.
 She lives in Coralville with her partner, Sarah Ross, and their three cats: Butter, Confetti, and Dulci.
 Peggy enjoys Scottish fiddling and dancing, reading, cooking, and sewing.
 She also enjoys visiting her two sons and a daughter-in-law, who live in Michigan and New York.